 Granola and I have had a love/hate relationship over the years.
-I hated it at first when it was just some weird health food my mom liked, then I liked it in college when I thought it was a health food.
+I hated it when I was younger and it was just some weird health food my mom liked, then I liked it in college when I thought it was a health food.
 Once I realized that grains and my stomach didn’t get along so well, granola was on the bad list again.

 This recipe was created at the request of my kids to eat something besides eggs for breakfast.
-I wanted it to be nutrient-dense and relatively easy to make.
-I was originally going for granola bars but the first few tries flopped (but recipe coming soon) so the crumbly result was a perfect cereal.
+I wanted it to be nutrient-dense, grain free, and relatively easy to make.
+I decided to use unsweetened coconut flakes as the base and add some nuts and maybe dried fruit.
+I was originally going for granola bars, but the first few tries flopped, so the crumbly result was a perfect cereal.

-This isn’t an every-day food, but I don’t mind my kids eating it with raw milk or homemade coconut milk a few times a week…
+This isn’t an everyday food, but I don’t mind my kids eating it with raw milk or homemade coconut milk or even homemade yogurt a few times a week.
+During the summer months when fresh berries are in season, you could even leave out the dried fruit and toss in a handful of raspberries or blueberries before eating.

-- Melt coconut oil, honey and maple syrup in a small saucepan until starting to bubble and simmer.
+- Melt the coconut oil with the honey/maple syrup in a small saucepan until starting to bubble and simmer.

-- In a large bowl, mix the coconut chips and nuts and any optional ingredients if using.
+- In a large bowl, mix together the coconut chips, nuts, cinnamon, and dried fruit and chia seeds.

 - Pour honey/maple syrup/coconut oil mixture over the dry ingredients and mix well.
 The consistency will vary some depending on the honey, coconut chips, and coconut oil you use.
 If there is not enough of the honey mixture to lightly coat all of the ingredients, add slightly more melted coconut oil and honey in equal parts.